freeciv/freeciv-web/ADVANCED.md

 It also makes it easier for Freeciv-web to take advantage of the newest Freeciv features.

-Graphics, static help texts and scenarios are extracted from Freeciv.
+Graphics, static help texts, rulesets and scenarios are extracted from Freeciv.
 Parts of The Freeciv-web client's Freeciv protocol support is auto generated from Freeciv's [common/networking/packets.def](http://svn.gna.org/viewcvs/freeciv/trunk/common/networking/packets.def).